botBehavior/bevy-demo/docs/spec.md

 ## Systems Overview
 ### Thread System
-- Maintain a queue of recent positions (2–3 seconds of history).
+- Maintain a queue of recent positions (≈2.6 seconds of history).
 - Render as a glowing polyline with alpha falloff.
-- Check collisions between trail segments and enemy hitboxes.
+- Tick trail damage against enemy hitboxes using the player’s current damage multiplier.

 ### Enemy System
 - Spawn at screen edges with direction toward the player.
-- Increase spawn frequency and speed over time.
+- Increase spawn frequency and speed over time while scaling per-enemy health.
-- Destroyed enemies trigger particles, audio, and scoring events.
+- On defeat, award score, roll for power-up drops, and trigger future VFX/SFX hooks.

 ### Combo & Score
 - Track timestamps of kills to maintain a combo window.
 - Apply multipliers to score when kills remain within the window.
-- Persist local best score using IndexedDB.
+- Persist local best score using IndexedDB (still pending implementation).

+### Power-up & Buff System
+- Defeated enemies can drop hearts (heal one HP), shields (10 seconds of invulnerability), or damage cores (per-run damage bonus).
+- Power-ups expire if ignored and display simple sprite icons for now.
+- The HUD surfaces current shield time remaining and accumulated damage multiplier.

 ### Health & Fail State
-- Single-hit defeat for MVP.
+- Five-hit health pool with shield override: enemy contact removes one health unless the shield timer is active.
-- End-of-run summary: duration, enemies defeated, best score comparison.
+- End-of-run summary (duration, enemies defeated, best score comparison) remains a follow-up task.

 ## Technical Stack
 - **Engine:** Bevy 0.14 targeting WASM.